 I’m not holier than thou, in fact I own multiple devices from the very factory of focus here.
 Business Week took a visit of the place where our iPhones are built.
 They wanted to see how Foxconn headquarters were doing after their unpleasant suicide issue.

-The full report is a few pages long and far too intricate to report in just a few paragraphs so do yourself a favor and click here for the whole story.
+The full report is a few pages long and far too intricate to report in just a few paragraphs.
 After Foxconn went under public scrutiny for several employee suicides they bumped up salaries and tried to present a transparent image for those looking in.
 Slave labor and people dying is the reality that is this company’s past.

 Apple isn’t the only person benefiting from Foxconn’s labor even though the company pumps out 137,000 iPhones per day.
 IBM, Microsoft, Sony and many other highly lucrative clientele are among the Chinese part maker’s address book.